spencejs/Basis/README.md

 # Welcome to Basis
 **An HTML5/CSS3 Wordpress starter/boilerplate theme with some really sweet features**

 Basis is a bare-bones Wordpress theme.
-It exists for theme delopers to use as a basic boilerplate and contains everything you might need to get started, and then some.
+It exists for theme developers to use as a basic boilerplate and contains everything you might need to get started, and then some.
 Along with all of the essential Wordpress theme files, Basis includes an awesome bundle of Wordpress functions, some handy scripts, and a starter stylesheet provided in SASS, as well as vanilla CSS.

 ## Markup and Semantics